 Woodworking project in progress with a light-colored wooden piece, visible nails, and wood grain, situated on a workbench in a workshop or construction setting.

-Fastening Thermal Modified Lumber
+Thermal Modified LumbeR

 • It is recommended to use Titebond III when gluing Thermal Modified Lumber